thriveweb/sailinginparadise/content/pages/about.md

         https://ucarecdn.com/0471683b-545b-4d9a-9940-d00645c6dcad/-/crop/4000x3422/0,799/-/preview/
       name: 'Anthony '
       title: Skipper
+    - content: >-
-    - content: "Lucas has been on the water on the Gold Coast for %%years driving everything from jetski's, speedboats, jetboats, superyachts and sailing boats.\r\n\nHe knows the local area like the back of his hand and is a great fun guy to have on your charter!"
+        Lucas has been on the water on the Gold Coast for 20 years driving everything from jetski's, speedboats, jetboats, superyachts and sailing boats.

+        He knows the local area like the back of his hand and is a great fun guy to have on your charter!
       image: >-
         https://ucarecdn.com/7702a75a-a5af-41a6-88cd-d673924f07fa/-/crop/1080x987/0,102/-/preview/
       name: 'Lucas '